-Join us YEAR ROUND for a Natural History tour into Rat’s Nest Cave: a wild, undeveloped cave under Grotto Mountain near Banff and Canmore, Alberta, Canada!
+Join us year-round, rain or shine, for a Natural History tour into Rat’s Nest Cave - a wild, undeveloped cave under Grotto Mountain; near Banff and Canmore, Alberta, Canada!

 Canmore Cave Tours has been offering tours at Rat’s Nest Cave, since 1992.
 While we have grown since then our goal remains the same - to offer our guests the most extraordinary, unforgettable experience possible.